 - Ready-made sarees.

-- My personal favourite: the "butterfly saree," which make you seem like a colorful butterfly when you drape it.
+- My personal favourite is the "butterfly saree," which makes you seem like a colorful butterfly when you drape it.

 - Though this place is a must-visit for sarees, you don't find any other interesting outfits.

 Pothys describes itself as the temple of silks, with a huge colllection of salwars, dress materials, and men's wear.